Large Language Models Help Humans Verify Truthfulness -- Except When They Are Convincingly Wrong: Conclusion

-Our human studies highlight the false promise of using natural language explanation produced by ChatGPT to aid human fact checking.
-In particular, humans over-rely on explanations even when they are wrong, making human accuracy worse than showing retrieval or the baseline of not even showing any evidence.
-In attempts to combat over-reliance, contrastive explanation mitigates users' over-reliance on wrong explanations, while combining retrieval and explanation does not achieve significant complementary improvement.
-Overall, neither of these two approaches significantly outperforms the retrieval baseline.
+Our human studies highlight the false promise of using natural language explanation produced by ChatGPT to aid human fact-checking.
+Humans over-rely on explanations even when they are wrong, making human accuracy worse than showing retrieval or the baseline of not showing any evidence.
+Contrastive explanation mitigates users' over-reliance on wrong explanations, but combining retrieval and explanation does not help further.
+Overall, neither of these two approaches significantly beats the retrieval baseline, highlighting the need for better methods (\textit{e.g.}, adaptive or customized explanations) for combating over-reliance.